RVMendoza/RVMendoza/README.md

 ### Hi there 👋
-🌺 I'm a front-end web developer using UI as a form of compassion and empathy.
+🌺 I'm a front-end web developer using Design Systems as a form of compassion.

 🏳️‍🌈 Queer Filipinx Diaspora -- he/[they](https://www.mypronouns.org/they-them)